 Things to Consider Before Buying

-When shopping for an air purifier, keep these factors in mind:
+When shopping for air purifiers for Pakistani homes, keep these factors in mind:

-• Room Size: Match the purifier’s capacity with your room’s square footage.
+- Room Size: Match the purifier’s capacity with your room’s square footage.
+For a standard bedroom, a compact HEPA purifier for bedrooms is usually enough.

-• Maintenance Cost: Check how often filters need replacement.
+- Maintenance Cost: Check how often filters need replacement, and whether replacement filters are available and affordable in Pakistan.

 Conclusion